Daman: Where Portugal Meets India (INR 700 -1 day)

 Jampore Beach

-As Gujarat is a dry state, visitors from the state of Gujarat frequently visit the town due to the easy and cheap availability of alcohol in order to quench their thirst.
-Beer flows at every corner and one can see the young crowd absolutely going crazy.
+As Gujarat is a dry state, visitors from the state of Gujarat frequently visit the town due to the easy and cheap availability of alcohol to quench their thirst.
+Beer flows at every corner and one can see the young crowd going crazy.

 Devka Beach

-As soon as you cross the bridge over the Daman Ganga river, statue of Saint Jerome welcomes you to Nani Daman.
+As soon as you cross the bridge over the Daman Ganga river, the statue of Saint Jerome welcomes you to Nani Daman.
 Nani Daman’s fishing jetty is a picturesque hangout.
-Devka beach is well not so kind of beach due to its rocky terrain and black colored sand but there are various stay options nearby.
+Devka Beach is well not so kind of beach due to its rocky terrain and black-colored sand but there are various stay options nearby.

 Sunset at Devka Beach

 Walking the roads of Daman is a sheer delight if you have an eye for history and quaint old buildings.
-The town is still unexplored by many tourists that make it an unspoiled, peaceful yet sensational place to be.
-With complete freedom of drinking, celebrating and partying all time, Daman has a lot to offer.
+The town is still unexplored by many tourists which makes it an unspoiled, peaceful yet sensational place to be.
+With complete freedom of drinking, celebrating and partying all the time, Daman has a lot to offer.

 Expenditure- INR 700 (From Pune to Pune)